 See Indentation, for examples of how these three options are used in the listing of a program.

-of the option desired for each string
+The translator informs PUT of the option desired for each string

-via one of the arguments to PUT
+via one of the arguments to PUT.

 If for some reason, overprinting is not possible, it may be omitted but an alternate convention for graphically indicating an ignored line should be adopted.